blockchain/My-Wallet-V3-Frontend/README.md

 ## Usage

-You can open any wallet registered with your email address as long as your IP is whitelisted.
-It will be upgraded to HD automatically.
+You can open any wallet registered with your email address.
+It will ask you to upgrade to HD if needed.

 You can also sign up for a new wallet.
 In that case you should use a valid email address.
-In the final registration step you need to enter the 5 letter code from the registration email.
-This will automatically whitelist your current IP address.
-You won't be able to login from another IP address, unless you add it to the whitelist in advanced settings.
+In the final registration step you need to enter the 5 letter code from the registration email (do not click the link).

 After login, you'll see a list of accounts.
 There will be delay before transactions and the correct balances show up.
 If something goes wrong during the login process, error messages appear in the console.